AK2001/Car_Finder/README.md

 # Car_Finder

-## This is a project where the program requests from a site called [Car.gr](https://www.car.gr/latest/)
+## This is a project where the program find the most recent car ads from a site called [Car.gr](https://www.car.gr/latest/)

-By giving a **maximum price** and **maximum kilometers** its writes a new csv file including the price kilometers and the link to the cars it found

-The purpose is to find cars that match your needs through this site.

-**It needs**
+It manages it by using `seleniun` library to uncheck the other categories in the latest ads (by default all the other categories are active e.g. motorcycles or hobbies)

+The purpose is to have easy access to the latest car ads alongside to some to its details (like 'Brand-model', 'Price', 'Kilometers', 'Car_category' and 'Link').
+Each car ad's details are written to a .csv file in the end.

+**Libraries used**

+* `selenium`
+* `time`
-* bs4
+* `requests`

-* requests
+* `bs4`

-* csv
+* `csv`

 **NOTE**:This program searches only the latest ads for cars and **not** every car on the page!

-**NOTE**:This script doesn't currently functions correctly..
-It needs an update because the site has changed (update comming soon)